 Mountain West Region Grant Priorities

-Competitive proposals must demonstrate, with statistics, a direct impact on saving animals’ lives and/or leading to a reduction in the number of cats and dogs killed in shelters.
+Competitive proposals must demonstrate, with statistics, a direct impact on a reduction in the number of cats and dogs killed in shelters.
 Proposals without shelter data will not be considered.
-Priority consideration will be given to projects focused on helping in those areas where the most killing is occurring.
-Refer to the pet lifesaving dashboard to see where the greatest lifesaving opportunities are your area.
+Priority consideration will be given to projects focused on helping in those areas with the largest lifesaving gaps and programs supporting Community-Supported Sheltering.
+Please refer to the pet lifesaving dashboard to see where the greatest lifesaving opportunities are in your area.

 In the Mountain West region, we are looking for programs that:

 Priority will be given to community programs that focus on collaboration between organizations to strategically save more lives in key shelters with existing gaps in lifesaving (under 90% save rate), and programs supporting Community-Supported Sheltering.

 - Programs that provide advancements in medical prevention protocols and increasing quality of life & survivability within vulnerable shelter populations: